bernatgel/karyoploter_tutorial/docs/index.md

 ## <a name="Tutorial"></a>Tutorial

+**Important Note:** All documentation here refers to the latest released version of Bioconductor.
+Some functionality may be missing in older version.
+If a documented function is only available in the `devel` version of the package, it will be clearly stated that it's not yet available in release.

 The tutorial is a work in progress yet.
 Feel free to [contact us](mailto:bgel@igtp.cat) to ask for any clarification or propose a a new section.

 {% for item in site.data.tutorial_and_examples.tutorial %}